 And I remember saying, "I have $17."

 And he said, "That's the fine."
 And I gave him my $17.
-That's a shakedown
+That's a shakedown.

 And the third thing he says, "Be content with your wages."
-It's the discontent over your wages that turns policemen to criminals.
-If they were content with their wages, they wouldn't be running some kind of scam in the police department and stealing drugs, or selling drugs or using their power and position to corrupt, right?
+It's the discontent over your wages that turns policemen into criminals.
+If they were content with their wages, they wouldn't be running some kind of scam in the police department and stealing drugs, or selling drugs or using their power and their position to corrupt, right?

-I think about Zaccheus, remember, when he was converted.
+I think about Zaccheus.
+Remember, when he was converted.
 Immediately he returned to everybody four-fold what he had stolen.
 Remember that?
 That's an illustration of that.

-Now up to this point we have a clear compelling understanding of true repentance.
+Now up to this point we have a clear, compelling understanding of true repentance.
 This is the real deal.
-The genuine repenter does a real honest inventory of the reality of his personal transgression.
+The genuine repenter does a real, honest inventory of the reality of his personal transgression.
 He understands that no religious ritual and no heritage can bring about escape or protection from divine judgment.
 That he must have a heart transformation that results in a righteous life that manifests love and justice and honesty and those virtues that are characteristic of God Himself.
 And all that is good.

 Our Father, we are so awed by the power and the consistency of real gospel preaching and the true call for repentance.
 We're so grateful that You have given us this picture, this model of John, the greatest of men up to his time, the one who pointed to Jesus Christ most clearly, most explicitly, most faithfully.
 May we do the same.
-May we live our lives to point sinners to Christ, to call them to repentance and faith in the true Savior.
+May we live our lives to...to point sinners to Christ, to call them to repentance and faith in the true Savior.
 Use us to that end, we pray.
 Amen.